comitanigiacomo/cyberSecurity/underTheWire/century.md

 7points
 ```

-i have the password for the next level
+I have the password for the next level

     7points